2016-2020 RATE INCREASES

 Masters credits (NRO), Engineering (Stanford).

 Although we did not succeed in our bid for a seat on EID's board of directors, we did have a major impact on the election.
-Over 70% of EID's division 3 constituents voted for "change" voting for either Michael Raffety or me.
+Over 70% of EID's division 3 (Placerville) constituents voted for "change" voting for either Michael Raffety or me.
 After being on EID's board for 13 years, the incumbent received less than 30% of the vote.
 That's unheard of in this County.
 But, times are changing...
-Folks are tired of EID's 1) Rubber-stamp spending, 2) Rate increase after rate increase, 3) Rising executive salaries and 4) Rapidly increasing debt (4 R's).
-See the "One Minute News" below.
+Folks are tired of EID's 1) Rubber-stamp spending, 2) Rate increase after rate increase, 3) Rising executive salaries and 4) Rapidly increasing debt (4 R's) .
+Your vote did make a difference!

 I want to sincerely "thank" all of you for your support and encouragement.
 I also want to wish Michael the "best" as our new EID division 3 representative and "thank" Bill George for his 13 years of service to the community.
 As a first-time candidate I was proud to represent your interests in this year's election.
-We did make a difference together!
+Please see the "One Minute News" section below.

 Best wishes, Craig